KillStr3aK/CSSharpTests/README.md

 # CSSharpTests
-This plugin servers as a playground for trying out (new/experimental) things.
+This plugin serves as a playground for trying out (new/experimental) things.

 Also it might come handy for people to see how could they achieve/implement such things.